Meet our Executive Directors and Trustees

 Trevor was appointed as CEO in March 2023.
 He has been in a variety of leadership roles in the hospice sector for 14 years and is passionate about the difference hospices make, as well as ensuring that Acorns continues to reach more children and families across the West Midlands.

-“Our For Any Child strategy means that we want to be there for families.
-This means that we need to continue to adapt and change to reach them where they need us, when they need us.”
+“Our Vision is to provide outstanding specialist care to every child and their family who need us now and in the future.
+This means that we need to continue to adapt and change to reach them where and when they need us most.”

 Trevor is married and lives in Worcestershire.